VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Premium Support

-Since I replaced the belts myself and double-check my work three times, I can say with almost absolute certainty that the belts are correctly installed and the tension is correct, as is the pump adjustment.
-Otherwise, I wouldn't have made that statement, but would have followed your suggestion.
-I'm also quite good at handling those with the hoses.
+Since I replaced the belts myself and check my work three times, I can say with almost absolute certainty that the belts are correctly installed and have the proper tension, as does the pump adjustment.
+Otherwise, I wouldn't have made that statement; I would have followed your suggestion.
+I'm also taking care of the hoses, just like you suggested.

 Back to top Profile PM